M-o-a-T/moat/USAGE.rst

 .. option:: -a, --attr NAME

-   The name of the attribute to display, change or delete.
+   The name of the attribute to display, change, or delete.
 Use more than once for nested values.

    Default: show all attributes.